core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Examples:
   * Use example URIs rather than unclear reg names (unless it's RFC6690 examples, which were kept for continuity)
   * The LwM2M example was reduced from an outdated explanation of the complete LwM2M model to a summary of how RD is used in there, with a reference to the current specification.

+* RD replication: Point out that security policies may limit that.

 changes from -24 to -25